OxfordCMS/OCMSutility/vignettes/OCMSutility.md

 ## top\_taxa

 This returns the top most represented taxa, based on cumulative relative abundance.
+Cumulative sums are calculated on a per-sample basis, so taxa that passes the cumulative sum threshold in any sample are retained.
 For example, giving the taxa that are in the top 80% abundance in any of the samples.

-Usage: Takes in dataframe or matrix of relative abundance, with samples in columns, taxa in wors.
-Function returns of vector of taxa, listed from most abundance to least abundant.
-Only includes taxa in the cumulative sum cutoff.
+Usage: Takes in dataframe or matrix of relative abundance, with samples in columns, taxa in rows.
+Function returns dataframe of taxa, sample\_id, relative abundance, and cumulative sum of relative abundance.

 ``` r
 # put asv relative abundance features in same order as taxonomy table